Buyer Guide

 3. Specific Performance: As from the date of signing the contract of sale the buyer has the right within 6 months from that date to lodge the contract with the Land Registry Office for what is called “Specific Performance” purposes.
 This is very important for the protection of the buyer mainly, once the contract is lodged at Land Registry, the buyer is considered the beneficial owner of the property until the time he becomes both the beneficial and legal owner of the property by transferring the title deed into his name.
 Therefore, there is a clear declaration that they bought the property in question, the Land Registry Office is aware of this transaction and their interest is protected e.g. by preventing the vendor to resell the same property to somebody else or acquiring any mortgage over the property after the lodging of the Contract of Sale.

 4. Securing a Waiver: Buyers should ensure that they obtain a waiver from the bank, in case of a prevailing mortgage over the property in consideration to purchase, which states that upon payment, the bank relinquishes its rights over the property.
-This document is essential in preventing future disputes over.
+This document is essential in preventing future disputes.
 A recent amendment in December 2023 mandates that sellers or developers provide a Land Registry search report to potential buyers.
 This report must be updated within five days before the purchase contract is submitted.
-Additionally, the revised law stipulates that the repayment of the purchase amount should be directed to the mortgagee (the bank) rather than the developer.
+Additionally, the revised law stipulates that the repayment of the purchase amount should be directed to the mortgagee (the bank),if applicable, rather than the developer.

 Illegal Sale and Purchase of Greek Cypriot Properties in Northern Cyprus